Volume Sizing and Count

 Pure Storage recommends using the latest supported version of VMFS that is permitted by your ESXi host.

-Furthermore, when upgrading to ESXi 6.5, there is no in-place upgrade path of a VMFS-5 datastore to VMFS-6.
-Therefore, it is recommended to create a new volume entirely, format it was VMFS-6, and then Storage vMotion all virtual machines from the old VMFS-5 datastore to the new VMFS-6 datastore and then delete and remove the VMFS-5 datastore when complete.
+When upgrading to ESXi 6.5, there is no in-place upgrade path from VMFS-5 to VMFS-6.
+Therefore, it is recommended to create a new volume entirely, format it as VMFS-6, and then Storage vMotion all virtual machines from the old VMFS-5 datastore to the new VMFS-6 datastore.
+Once the migration is completed you can then delete and remove the VMFS-5 datastore from the ESXi host and FlashArray.

 BEST PRACTICE: Use the latest supported VMFS version for the in-use ESXi host